 In this scenario, the switch was tested with SFP+ OEO transponders for simple distance extension solutions.
 The 100G output signals from the switch are converted to DWDM signals that can be transmitted over longer distance.
 The solution removes the distance limitations by using a coherent CFP module to connect the output signal to the line fiber and carry the signal over longer distances.

 As shown in Figure 4, to achieve higher cabling density with Cisco CFP 100G optics, the architecture mixed a 16 channels dual fiber DWDM Mux Demux which can be used for CWDM/DWDM hybrid and 8 channels dual fiber CWDM Mux Demux, by adding MTP harness cable and WDM SFP+ OEO converter to transfer the regular SR wavelength to DWDM wavelengths.
-Therefore, building a long distance 2500km DWDM networks in coherent CFP 100G transceiver and cost effective way will be achieved.
+Therefore, building a long distance 2500km DWDM networks in 100G coherent CFP modules and cost effective way will be achieved.